henriquevs98/BOSCH-ASSESEMENT/README.md

 ### Automation interval
-A good approach to regularly extract, transform, and update the Vehicle Complaints, Fuel Stations, and Vehicle Fuel Economy Information datasets in BigQuery is to regularly compare the datasets in the cloud with the ones extracted and transformed by the script.
-Here are the steps to implement this approach:
+A good approach to regularly extract, transform, and update the Vehicle Complaints, Fuel Stations, and Vehicle Fuel Economy Information datasets in BigQuery is to regularly compare the datasets in the cloud with the ones extracted and transformed by the script:

-1. Create a script that extracts the datasets from their respective sources and transforms them into a format suitable for loading into BigQuery.
-The script should be able to run on a schedule using a tool such as crontab, therefore using FastAPI might be a good aproach since it creates urls that can be curled.
+1. The script should be able to run on a schedule using a tool such as crontab, therefore using FastAPI might be a good aproach since it creates urls that can be curled.

-2. For each dataset, download the latest version of the dataset from the source and compare it to the version currently stored in BigQuery.
+2. For each dataset, download the latest version of the dataset from the source, process it and compare it to the version currently stored in BigQuery.

 3. If the row count is different, use the `df_to_gcp()` function to replace the contents of the corresponding BigQuery table with the newly extracted and transformed dataframe.